groupserver/buildout/docs/faq.rst

    pair: Profile; Delete

 ... remove a user?
+  When a person leaves the last group on their site they are no longer a site member, but they will still have a user-object.
+These objects can be deleted, but it is discouraged.

   #.
 Visit the :file:`/groupserver/` folder in the
      :ref:`ZMI <ZMI Login>`,
   #.
 Open the ``acl_users`` object,